SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ### Adding a menubar to a window

-With all the models and presenters in place as described in the previous chapter, we can dive into the subject of this chapter.
+With all the models and presenters in place as described in the previous chapter, we can dive into the subject of this chapter -- remember that all the code is available as explained in Chapter *@chaintroductions@*.
 We start by adding a menubar with commands to manipulate emails.

 A menubar is part of a window presenter.
 Therefore it is configured in the `initializeWindow:` method.
 A `SpWindowPresenter` instance understands the message `menu:` to set the menubar.